backend-development/backend-development-textbook/source/adv_authentication.md

 The server you want to log into is called the "relying party".

 During **Registration** the relying party supplies data called "challenge".
-The JavaScript in the users browser calls `navigator.credentials.create()` with this challengen.
-This makes the browser call the authenticator device with the callenge data.
+The JavaScript in the users browser calls `navigator.credentials.create()` with this challenge.
+This makes the browser call the authenticator device with the challenge data.
 The device might ask the user for some form of consent, for example given through a fingerprint or a touch sensor.
-The result is a public/private keypair.
+The result is a public/private key pair.

 During **Authentication** (or "attestation") the same challenge from the relying party is given to the authenticator.